Passions & Interests

 As a 6 year old boy I started playing football (note, I won’t use the American “soccer” vernacular) and, not long after, picked up a copy of “Shoot!” magazine for the first time.
 I took an instant liking to Liverpool’s all red kit and soon Keegan, Clemence, Neal, Heighway and McDermott were my heroes.
 My passion for the club was born and has grown stronger with every passing season.

-I was fortunate enough to witness the glory years of the late 70s and 80s and then had to swallow pride and learn humility as we suffered whilst our biggest rivals, Manchester United, experienced a glorious period of their own.
+I was fortunate enough to witness the glory years of the late 70s and 80s and then had to swallow pride and learn humility as Liverpool suffered whilst their biggest rivals, Manchester United, experienced a glorious period of their own.

 I supported “King” Kenny Dalglish’s unsuccessful managerial return in 2011.
-Rafa Benitez brought a smile to my face when he led us to European glory in 2005.
-Fernando Torres and the magnificent Luis Suarez bamboozling opposition defences left me awestruck while witnessing our “Captain Fantastic” Steven Gerrard slip against Chelsea in 2014 left me in tears.
+Rafa Benitez brought a smile to my face when he led us to 2005 European glory.
+Fernando Torres and the magnificent Luis Suarez bamboozling opposition defences left me awestruck.
+“Captain Fantastic” Steven Gerrard’s slip against Chelsea in 2014 left me in tears.
 Finally, after a 30 year wait, I was one of millions who remotely watched as our captain, Jordan Henderson, lifted the coveted league trophy in the midst of the Covid-19 pandemic.

 It was worth the wait.

-I could write a book on this subject, which is exactly why I regard Liverpool Football club as a passion.
+I could write a book on this subject, which is exactly why I regard Liverpool FC as a passion.

-I developed my undying passion for music at a very young age.
-When I was hardly out of nappies I spent ages playing my parents’ vinyl records.
+I developed an undying passion for music from a very young age.
+I was hardly out of nappies when I spent hours playing my parents’ vinyl records.

-My father’s collection included the Rolling Stones, Herman’s Hermits, early Pink Floyd, and quite a bit of Elvis.
+My father’s collection included the Rolling Stones, Herman’s Hermits, some early Pink Floyd, and quite a bit of Elvis.
 My mother was a Cliff Richard fanatic who also collected The Beatles and a pile of Springbok cover albums.
-I loved them all and couldn’t get enough.
+I loved them all and could never get enough.
 Of course, I was taught about vinyl care extremely early in life!

-I received my the first album I personally owned for my birthday in 1978.
+I received my the first personally-owned album on my birthday in 1978.
 It was the debut album by The Talking Heads, entitled “Talking Heads: 77”.
-Hence began my record collection, which saw me accumulate close to 500 vinyl albums by the time I reached my mid-twenties.
+Thus began my record collection, which saw me accumulate close to 500 vinyl albums by the time I reached my mid-twenties.
 Sadly these were all stolen from my bedroom during a break-in – one of the worst days of my life!

 ->Disc-Jockeying & Digital

 I followed my passion where it led, and that was to a somewhat dingy but well-run nightclub called The King’s Tavern in Pinetown.
-I was 16 years old when I befriended the resident disc-jockey Tony Allen, and I soon became his “relief DJ”.
+I was 16 years old when I befriended the resident disc jockey, Tony Allen, and soon became his “relief DJ”.
 This meant that I took over every time he left the booth to visit the men’s room… for relief!

 My role became greater as my mentor taught me the tricks-of-the-trade.
 In no time I was sharing Tony’s duties and taking on nights in the booth alone.
-I also ended up doing disc-jockeying slots at other clubs including Divisions in Durban and Zeplins in Pretoria.
-I also owned a successful mobile DJ concern for a while.
+I also ended up doing disc-jockeying slots at other clubs including Divisions in Durban and Zeplins in Pretoria, whilst also running a successful mobile DJ outfit for a while.

-After a move to Johannesburg I became involved with a South African music website, the original White Padded Cell.
-I took on the role of Creative Content Manager & Journalist, attending gigs, writing reviews and interviewing bands and artists.
-I also oversaw everything creative on the website, from layout to content.
+After a move to Johannesburg, I became involved with a South African music website, the original White Padded Cell.
+I took on the role of Creative Content Manager & Journalist, attended gigs, wrote reviews, and interviewed bands and artists.
+I oversaw everything creative on the website, from layout to content.

-Music remains a passion and, although I’m no longer formally involved in any way, I value my current, more modest, collection.
+Music will always remain a passion and, although I’m no longer formally involved, I value my current, more modest, collection immensely.

-I have a whole lot of interests!
-To keep this already-long page manageable I’m listing them along with a brief summary.
+I have tonnes of interests!
+To keep this already-long page manageable I’m listing them below with only summaries.

-- Sport – It’s not just Liverpool or football.
-I also follow rugby, cricket, athletics, F1, tennis, golf etc. I was an active participant for years but, since a knee injury, have become a passive supporter.
+- Sport – It’s not just Liverpool or football I enjoy.
+I also follow rugby, cricket, athletics, cycling, F1, tennis, golf, etc. I was an active participant for years but, since a knee injury, have become a “couch” supporter.

 - Statistics – From sports stats to music charts to movie rankings and box office takings, I’m a sucker for tracking achievements.

-- Series & Documentaries – We spend hours watching the latest series and docs on weekends.
+- Series & Documentaries – My fiancée and I spend hours watching the latest series and docs on weekends.
 I favour psychological thrillers and drama shows but also enjoy the odd fantasy series.
 Yes, I am a “Game of Thrones” and “The Walking Dead” fan.
 “Peaky Blinders” tops them both though.

 - Eating Out – Whether it’s fast food or fine dining, I’m a fan.
-There must be enough on the plate though!
+There has to be enough on the plate though!

-- Braaiing – There’s nothing better than a medium-rare steak or the perfect boerie roll, accompanied by a cold Hansa, potato salad, garlic bread and great company.
+- Braaiing – There’s nothing better than a medium-rare steak or a perfect boerie roll, accompanied by a cold Hansa, potato salad, garlic bread, and great company.

-- Travel – I haven’t done nearly enough travelling but I’ve enjoyed every bit of what I have done.
+- Travel – I haven’t done nearly enough travelling but I’ve enjoyed every bit that I have done.

-- Strategy Games – I’m currently very involved with Football Manager 22… I find strategy games exercise my brain in a different way and help me to relax without falling asleep on the couch.
+- Strategy Games – I’m currently very involved with Football Manager 22 and Cycling Manager 22… I find strategy games exercise my brain differently and help me to relax without falling asleep on the sofa.

-- Pets – I’ve owned pets throughout my life.
-It wouldn’t be the same without a furry buddy or two.
+- Pets – I’ve owned numerous pets throughout my life.
+Life wouldn’t be the same without a furry buddy or two.

-- Live Music – I have seen Juluka, Mango Groove, ‘eVoid, Jethro Tull, Queen, Bryan Adams, Phil Collins, Midnight Oil and more live.
-Hopefully there are many still to come.
+- Live Music – I have seen Juluka, Mango Groove, ‘eVoid, Jethro Tull, Queen, Bryan Adams, Phil Collins, Midnight Oil, Prime Circle, and more live.
+Hopefully, there will still be many more to come.